Skip to main content

 Extending Your Pipeline

-• pipelines-workflows - This is the central orchestration of the control flow within pipelines.
-This repo contains as little business logic as possible and generally makes calls to other repositories to do work.
+• pipelines-workflows: Handles the central orchestration of control flow within pipelines.
+It contains minimal business logic and primarily calls other repositories to perform tasks.

 Diagram of Gruntwork Pipelines Repositories

-The GitHub Actions Workflow that Pipelines uses is a Reusable Workflow.
-This allows your infrastructure-live repositories to reference a specific pinned version of it in your .github/workflows/pipelines.yml file without having to host any of the code yourself.
+The Pipelines workflow is implemented as a Reusable Workflow.
+This allows you to reference a specific pinned version in your .github/workflows/pipelines.yml file without hosting the workflow code yourself.

 caution